PaddlePaddle/PaddleSpeech/examples/csmsc/tts2/README.md

                 [--use-relative-path USE_RELATIVE_PATH]
                 [--phones-dict PHONES_DICT] [--tones-dict TONES_DICT]

-Train a Speedyspeech model with sigle speaker dataset.
+Train a Speedyspeech model with a single speaker dataset.

 optional arguments:
   -h, --help            show this help message and exit